bbc/newslabs-Text_Analytics/README.md

 # Text Analytics in the News

-This is a repo for everything relating to text analytics at BBC News Labs.
+This is a repository for everything relating to text analytics at BBC News Labs.

 ## Text Mining